The Journalism Design Process helps reimagine how journalism could be designed for social, mobile, or other emerging technologies.

 The project is the result of research and teaching at the University of Queensland and was funded through the university’s Institute for Teaching and Learning Innovation.

-The process is available under a Creative Commons licence via the JxD Project website alongside other resources.
+The process is available under a Creative Commons licence.
+You can find additional resources at the JxD Project website.